khonsulabs/ncog-archived/authentication.md

 ## Want traditional OAuth/OpenID Connect?

 For Khonsu Labs' vision of ease of use of the game client, this flow was designed for minimal friction.
 There is no need to redirect from the browser back to the game client, because the login success message is delivered over an already established websocket connection.
+Even if the websocket is disconnected, Ncog will remember and automatically notify the client it's authenticated on the next connection.

 That being said, if anyone is using Ncog but wants a traditional OAuth/OpenID Connect flow, please file an issue!